AAA-pyqueen/icu-outcomes-ai/README.md

-# icu-outcomes-ai
-Predicting Patient Outcomes in ICUs Using AI
+#  Predicting Patient Outcomes in ICUs Using AI
+This project uses machine learning models to predict important patient outcomes in intensive care units (ICUs), such as:

+- Survival (binary classification)
+- Length of stay (regression)
+- Risk of complications (multi-class classification)
+-
+The goal is to develop an informative and research-ready AI tool for exploring ICU data and risk prediction, with potential clinical applications.

 **This project is in progress, please stop by for updates!
 Thank you for supporting my research!**